carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 Other Set-Like Container Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The STL provides several other options, such as std::multiset and the various "hash_set" like containers (whether from C++ TR1 or from the SGI library).
-We never use hash_set and unordered_set because they are generally very expensive (each insertion requires a malloc) and very non-portable.
+The STL provides several other options, such as std::multiset and std::unordered_set.
+We never use containers like unordered_set because they are generally very expensive (each insertion requires a malloc).

 std::multiset is useful if you're not interested in elimination of duplicates, but has all the drawbacks of :ref:`std::set <dss_set>`.
 A sorted vector